mdfortino/a11y-site/README.md

 * Chrome Vox

 ## Unsolved Issues
-Current status: I deployed the site here: http://a11y-toolkit.surge.sh/.
+Current status: I deployed the site here: http://a11y-toolkit.surge.sh/ and need to make it reponsive and add to some pages, as I gather feedback from developers/users.
 Working with Jaime, UX Designer, to build out wireframes for well-designed, accessible site.
 Will continue to update changes as we build out the site.
 See schedule for latest updates/plan.